Executive Dysfunction and Fitness: Making Exercise Work for Your Neurodivergent Brain

 Common Fitness Barriers Related to Executive Function:

-1. Task Initiation: Simply starting the process of going to the gym
+1. Task Initiation Simply starting the process of going to the gym can feel impossible, even when you want to go.

-2. Transition Challenges: Shifting from one environment (like work) to another (like the gym)
+2. Transition Challenges Shifting from one environment (like work) to another (like the gym) requires mental energy that may not be available.

-4. Sequential Tasks: Managing the chain of events needed (getting ready, traveling, working out, showering, etc.)
+4. Sequential Tasks Managing the chain of events needed, like getting ready, traveling, working out, showering, getting home, can be genuinely exhausting.

-5. Sensory Overwhelm: Dealing with gym environments that can be noisy, crowded, or overstimulating
+5. Sensory Overwhelm Dealing with gym environments that can be noisy, crowded, or overstimulating adds another layer of difficulty.

 The Showering Problem: A Real Example